RushAlz/IAMSPE-CS31-Genomica_Computacional/tutorials/mapping_variants.md

 ## Mapping genetic variants with GATK

-In this tutorial we will learn how to map germline genetic variants to a reference genome.
+In this tutorial we will learn how to map germline genetic variants of a human DNA sample compared to the reference genome.
 We will follow the [GATK best practices workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels)

 For purposes of demonstration, in this tutorial sequencing files were reduced to a small subset of reads.
-Also the reference genome has been restricted to a small region of chromosome 22.
+Also the reference genome has been restricted to chromosome 22.

 Click the **Start** button to move to the next step.